 The Constitutionality of Income-Based Fines

-When Americans break the law — whether it’s a minor offense like littering or a serious crime like felony assault — they tend to face the same financial penalties, no matter their income.
-The consequence is a system that puts low-income offenders in a cycle of debt and jail while letting rich offenders break the law without financial consequence, and which fails to meet basic goals of the justice system: to treat like offenders alike, punish the deserving, and encourage respect for the law.
-Outside the United States, however, systems that assess fines based on earnings have been around for nearly 100 years.
-The most common model — known as the “day fine” — scales penalties according to a person’s daily income.
+In America, fines are typically imposed without regard to income.
+The result is a system that traps low-income offenders in a cycle of debt and jail while letting rich offenders break the law without meaningful financial consequence.
+One-size-fits-all fines also fail to meet basic goals of the justice system: to treat like offenders alike, punish the deserving, and encourage respect for the law.
+Elsewhere in the world, however, systems that assess fines based on earnings have been around for nearly one hundred years.
+The most common model—known as the “day fine”—scales penalties according to a person’s daily income.
 These models are credited with ensuring proportionality in sentencing, improving the effectiveness of fines as a sanction, and even allowing fines to serve as an alternative to incarceration.
-But by their very nature, day fine systems can lead to startling results: in 2015, for instance, a €54,000 speeding ticket was assessed to a Finnish businessman caught going 65 miles per hour in a 50 zone.
-This article is the first in-depth attempt to examine the constitutionality of a system of income-based fines that would levy significant financial penalties on the wealthy.
-Ultimately, it concludes that potential constitutional obstacles — arising primarily from the Excessive Fines Clause of the Eighth Amendment — are navigable, especially if a U.S. system caps how high fines can go.
-As more people awaken to the burden that criminal justice debt imposes on the poor, the article suggests that now may be an opportunity for a larger reconceptualization of financial sanctions — away from the inflexible fine and toward income proportionality.
+They can also lead to startling results, such as a €54,000 speeding ticket assessed to a Finnish businessman.
+This Article is the first in-depth attempt to examine the constitutionality of a system of income-based fines that would levy significant financial penalties on the wealthy.
+Ultimately, it concludes that potential constitutional obstacles—arising primarily from the Excessive Fines Clause of the Eighth Amendment—are navigable, especially if a US system caps how high fines can go.
+As more people awaken to the burden that criminal justice debt imposes on the poor, this Article suggests that now may be an opportunity for a larger reconceptualization of financial sanctions—away from the inflexible fine and toward income proportionality.

 Keywords: constitutional law, poverty, inequality, criminal justice, criminal justice debt, criminal law, Excessive Fines Clause, financial sanctions